Toni Polster: Coaching career

-Polster began his coaching career in January 2010 as the reserve-team coach at LASK Linz.
+Polster began his coaching career in January 2010 as the reserve-team coach at LASK.
 In June 2011, he became the head coach of SC Wiener Viktoria in the Austrian 2.
-Landesliga, the fifth-tier in Austrian football.
-During his first season at Wiener Viktoria, the team promoted to the fourth-tier and consequently a year after to the third division, the so-called Austrian Regional League.
+Landesliga, the fifth tier league in Austrian football.
+During his first season at Wiener Viktoria, the team promoted to the fourth tier and consequently one year afterwards to the Austrian Regional League.
 On 17 June 2013, he accepted his first coaching role in the Austrian Bundesliga, taking over as the head coach of the top-flight side Admira Wacker Mödling.
 After starting the season with three straight defeats, including a 7–1 defeat to newly promoted Scholz Grödig, Polster was fired by Admira on 9 August 2013.
 Polster returned to SC Wiener Viktoria on 13 January 2014.

+Personal life

+Polster has two children named Anton and Lisa-Marie from his first marriage with Elisabeth Polster.
+The couple divorced in 2008 due to Polster's alleged relationship with other women.
+He got married for the second time to a woman named Birgit in 2018.